kriten-io/kriten-docs/kriten_rbac.md

 * Role Binding - Bind Group and Role.

-    Example of creating Role Binding, which binds Role "NetworkCommandRole" created above to the group "NetworkReadOnly".
-    ```console
-    POST

-    ```
-    Body of request:

-    ```json
-    {
-      "name": "NetworkCommandRoleBinding",
-      "role_name": "NetworkCommandRole",
-      "subject_kind": "groups",
-      "subject_provider": "local",
-      "subject_name": "NetworkReadOnly"
-    }
-    ```
-    Where "subject_kind"="groups" and "subject_provider"="local" are only supported options in current release of Community Edition of Kriten, "subject_name" specifies group "NetworkReadOnly".

     Only pre-defined built-in Role Binding installed at the time of Kriten initialization is following, which grants Admin group, containing root user, full access to all resources.

     | Role Binding Name | Role Name | Subject Name | Subject Kind | Subject Provider